break-core/qDevice/README.md

 ### `qDevice.GetConsoleDevice(): string`
 This will return a string that says "Xbox" or "Playstation" depending on the console device being used.
 "None" is returned if there is no console device in use.

+### `qDevice.GetMobileDevice(): string`
+This will return a string that says "Phone" or "Tablet" depending on what it finds and for the orientation.
+This function returns "None" if a mobile device is not being used.

 > [!WARNING]
 > This function is hacky.
 Like, sorta hacky.
 It checks if the X or Y values of the screen size are below 600 depending on orientation.
->

-### `qDevice.GetMobileDevice(): string`
-This will return a string that says "Phone" or "Tablet" depending on what it finds and for the orientation.
-This function returns "None" if a mobile device is not being used.
+> Please note that `.IsPhone()` and `.IsTablet()` use `.GetMobileDevice()`, so they have the same limitation of depending on device screen size.

 ### `qDevice.IsPhone(): boolean`
 This function will return true if it finds a phone.